 “At the beginning of the summer, NNU had one primary objective and that was to allow students to safely return to campus for the entirety of fall semester for the exceptional face-to-face classes and in-person community NNU is known for,” NNU President Joel Pearsall said.
 “Our NNU community has worked together this semester to live into our ‘Community First’ pledge, implementing necessary health protocols to keep NNU healthy and open and thinking of others before self.
 We are just days away from achieving that objective as we celebrate the completion of our semester—together!”

-The ability to have students on campus engaging in face-to-face learning is due, in large part, to the innovative asymptomatic saliva screening NNU implemented early-September as part of their COVID-19 health protocols.
+The ability to have students on campus engaging in face-to-face learning is due, in large part, to the innovative asymptomatic saliva screening NNU implemented in early September as part of their COVID-19 health protocols.

 “We know that our saliva screening is our first line of defense and is a key element in helping us keep our campus open as we continue to provide the best in-person educational experience possible,” Vice President for Academic Affairs and Chair of the 2020-21 COVID Planning Team Brad Kurtz-Shaw said.
 “We are cautiously optimistic that it will continue to help keep our campus open and safe as we move into 2021.”